Why is Palestine Significant in Islam?

 Allah سبحانه و تعالى chose sacred lands in which He made of great importance.
 These lands are Makkah (specifically the Ka’ba), Medina, Ash Sham (Syria, Jordan, Lebanon, Palestine).
 It is in Palestine where Masjid al Aqsa was built.

-Palestine is the land of the Prophets.
+In the lecture ‘History Of Palestine’ by Sheikh Ali Al Tamimi, he explained that Palestine is the land of the Prophets.
 It is where Our Father Ibrahim عَلَيْهِ ٱلسَّلَامُ travelled to Jerusalem after preaching Tawhid (Oneness of Allah) to his people and was driven out due to their disbelief.
 He worshipped Allah at Masjid Al Aqsa which he built.

 Palestine is where Prophet Musa عَلَيْهِ ٱلسَّلَامُ went with the children of Israel to, desiring to enter the Holy Land.
 He told them: